ClamLq/pyLog/README.md

 ## How To Use:
 --------------------------------

-*Download Login.py
+1.Download Login.py
-*Create Login Or Login key using either *Authentication key:
+2.Create Login Or Login key using either *Authentication key:
 *Make File Called ('YourAuthenticationKey'.txt)
 *Open and Type 'YourAuthenticationKey@ClamLq'
 *Run and Create Account